Cross Cultural Dialogue: A Matter of Fecal Exchange

 Many people have asked me which technique or method I used or which school of psychotherapy I followed when providing psychological treatment in the area.
 My answer is “a ‘heart’ approach”.
 There was no specific technique or method, other than centring on the clients and their needs.
 Many volunteer counsellors used various techniques such as cognitive behavioural therapy, art therapy, hypnotherapy.
 I do not disagree with the validity of these methods, which have demonstrable benefits.
 We were providing large-scale psychological treatment for victims in rural areas.
 Many victims, especially those living deep in the mountains, had low levels of education.
 There was a popular saying in the area: “Fire prevention, epidemic prevention and prevention of psychological intervention.”
 This is a population not only traumatised, and therefore naturally suspicious of outside intervention, but also psychologically naive.
 Any intervention had to be on their terms if it was to be effective.

-Fast forward to 2011 and sitting in a café in Nanjing, Dr. Wang shares with me a story told to him recently by Dr. Eric Craig who visited him and conducted a workshop with his students and apprentices.
+Fast forward to 2011 and sitting in a café in Nanjing, Dr. Wang shares with me a story told to him recently by Dr. Erik Craig who visited him and conducted a workshop with his students and apprentices.
 It was a story about Fritz Perls and how he classified different types of human communication:

 a) Chicken Shit: small talk, exchange of cliches.